 Vertical jigging may be a better way to present a grub in some types of structure.
 If an angler finds crappies holding to a brush pile, for instance, it can be difficult to cast and retrieve a grub through that type of cover without getting snagged.
 A vertical presentation, however, can usually minimize those snags, making for a much less frustrating, and more productive, day on the water.

 Tubes are arguably one of the favorite baits of crappie anglers.
 Tubes are very durable, and anglers can often catch 20 or 30 fish on one tube.
 They also do not get snagged up as easily as other baits.
-If they should become snagged, they also are easier to get unsnagged.
-They are even perfect for new anglers to learn to fish with.
+Which is why they are perfect for new anglers to learn to fish with.
+If they should become snagged, they are very easy to get unsnagged.

 One of the biggest advantages to tubes is they come in a huge variety of colors and sizes.
 This allows an angler, really, to be ready for any conditions they find on the water.
 Sometimes changing a color slightly, or upsizing or downsizing, makes all the difference.
 A good place to start is with tubes that are 1 ½” – 2 ½” in size.